software-students-fall2023/3-python-package-exercise-experientia/README.md

 import openai

 client = pyrizz.init_openai("your_api_key")
 print(pyrizz.rate_line('Are you from Tennesse?
-Cause you're the only 10 I see.', openai))
+Cause you're the only 10 I see.', client))
 ```

 Note: Please make sure you are using `openai==0.28.1`.